dhth/knowledge/programming/docker/multi-architecture-builds/multi-architecture-builds.md

 Resources
 ---

-- [:fontawesome-solid-link: How to build x86 (and others!)
+- [How to build x86 (and others!)
 Docker images on an M1 Mac - Jaimyn's Blog][1]

 <!-- Links -->